-Daytona 500 is know as some time it is called by “The Great American Race.”
-It is so tough to qualify to this NASCAR motor car race in each year.
-CBS TV channel will be televised for 2020 Daytona 500 and the green flag downs at 2:05 PM ET at Daytona International Speedway in Florida.
+Daytona 500 is known as some time it is called by “The Great American Race.”
+It is so tough to qualify for this NASCAR motor car race each year.
+FOX TV channel will be televised the 2023 Daytona 500 and the green flag downs at 2:30 PM ET on Sunday, 19 Feb, 2023 at Daytona International Speedway in Florida.

 The winner of the Daytona 500 receives the Harley J. Earl Trophy which is named after Harley Earl, who was the second NASCAR commissioner.
 They will be able to keep this trophy until the next race takes place.
 The winning car is housed in the Daytona 500 Experience, a museum next to the Speedway that has a number of exhibitions relating to the race.
 The car will be exhibited in the condition that it finished the race in and remains in the museum for a year until the next race has taken place.